carvel-dev/carvel/site/content/blog/kapp-rebase-rules.md

 ### When

-Original flavor rebase rules have been in kapp nearly since the dawn of time, but were substantially updated in kapp 0.6.0 and evolved to their fully modern form sometime around kapp 0.27.0.
+Copy/remove flavor rebase rules have been in kapp nearly since the dawn of time, but were substantially updated in kapp 0.6.0 and evolved to their fully modern form sometime around kapp 0.27.0.

 Ytt rebase rules were introduced in kapp v0.38.0 (August 2021).